microsoft/pxt-skillmap-sample/tutorials/space/activity4.md

 <hr/>
 >> *Tip: The ``||statusbars:Status Bars||`` category is an [__extension__](#extendo "a category that provides extended capabilites to MakeCode").
-To see what else you can do using extensions, click ``||statusbars:˅ Advanced||`` and choose ``||extension:Extensions||``*
+To see what else you can do using extensions, open a game in your gallery, click ``||statusbars:˅ Advanced||`` and choose ``||extension:Extensions||``*

 ```block